azat-co/practicalnode/chapter10/chapter10.md

 -   Multithreading with Cluster2
 -   Event logging and monitoring
 -   Building tasks with Grunt
--   Locking Dependencies
+-   Locking dependencies
 -   Git for version control and deployments
 -   Running tests in Cloud with TravisCI

 Environment Variables
 =====================

 Before deployment to the production environment, it’s good to prepare our app’s code.
 Let’s start with information that needs to be private and can’t be shared in a version control system.
-Sensitive information such as API keys, passwords, and database URIs are best stored in [environment variables](http://en.wikipedia.org/wiki/Environment_variable) (<http://en.wikipedia.org/wiki/Environment_variable>), not in the source code itself.
+Sensitive information such as API keys, passwords, and database URIs are best stored in environment variables, not in the source code itself.
 Node.js makes it fairly easy to access these variables:

 ```js
 console.log (process.env.NODE_ENV,